pschool-in/curriculum/content/science/communication-5.md

 1. Excessive use of the television, computer or mobile phones causes disorders of the eyes, ears and back.
 Psychological disorders and isolation, etc. are also possible.
 2. We get all sorts of information through television channels and the internet.
 There are instances of this information being misused to disturb the peace and order in society.
-3. Time spent on watching television leads to the neglect of outdoor sports and physical fitness.
+3. Watching too much television leads to negligence of daily sports.
 This harms physical health.

 ## Group: Modern vs Traditional
 Classify the given items as modern or traditional means of communication.